An in-depth guide on configuring an Expo project with TypeScript.

 A good place to start learning TypeScript is the official TypeScript Handbook.

-We recommend reading over and referring to the React TypeScript CheatSheet to learn how to type your React components in a variety of common situations.
+For TypeScript and React components, we recommend referring to the React TypeScript CheatSheet to learn how to type your React components in a variety of common situations.